What is Anycast DNS? A Plain-Language Guide

 1. Lower latency

 DNS queries are tiny and round-trip-time-sensitive.
 Every web page load typically involves multiple DNS lookups; if each takes 200ms instead of 20ms, users feel it.
-Anycast minimises the resolver-to-authoritative round-trip by ensuring "the authoritative" is physically close.
+Anycast can reduce the resolver-to-authoritative round-trip by letting BGP route the resolver toward a nearby or topologically preferred authoritative site.

 Concrete numbers from a typical setup: